 “My wife and I like going out on the town to enjoy the food and cultural events that Grand Rapids offers.
 Outdoor events aren’t the most convenient, especially if they’re on the grass, but with a good attitude and some extra help from loved ones, you can make a good time out of it.”

 Grand Rapids offers many accessible amenities for people with disabilities.
 For more information, take a look at the Experience Grand Rapids Accessibility Guide.
-You can also read the previous blog about accessible restaurants.
+You can also read the previous blogs about accessible restaurants, accessible parks and trails, and accessible hotels.

 Know of other fun, accessible places around Grand Rapids?
 Let us know your favorites in the comments.